 “THIS ABOVE ALL: TO THINE OWN SELF BE TRUE.” ~Shakespeare

-Anyone who seeks truth by looking inward is an “Introspectionist”.
+Anyone who seeks truth by looking inward is an “Introspectionist.”

-But what’s the purpose?
+But what’s the purpose of being an introspectionist?

 About the Author:

-Clearly, I don’t have it all together no matter what my Facebook profile portrays.
-Despite this, please enjoy reading my musings on my struggles and strife through life, love, travel, and yoga.
+Please enjoy reading my musings on my struggles and strife through life, love, travel, and yoga.

 Hi Jami.
 I’m enjoying your blog!
 Let me know if there’s a way to follow via wordpress or e-mail updates… I hope you’re enjoying the class at Creative Nonfiction.